-the scope for conviction on a charge of scandalising the judiciary must be "narrow indeed if the right to freedom of expression is afforded its appropriate protection".
-On the facts, the court allowed the appeal by an official who had been convicted for commenting that a judge had made a mistake in granting bail to an offender.31
+In South Africa, in 2001, the Constitutional Court held that the offence of scandalising the judiciary continued to apply, particularly in relation to statements "reflecting adversely on the integrity of the judicial process or its officers" and which were "likely to damage the administration of justice".
+Justice Kriegler, for the Court, recognised that the scope for conviction on a charge of scandalising the judiciary must be "narrow indeed if the right to freedom of expression is afforded its appropriate protection".
+On the facts, the court allowed the appeal by an official who had been convicted for commenting that a judge had made a mistake in granting bail to an offender.

 In Singapore, in 2011, the Court of Appeal upheld a sentence of six weeks' imprisonment on an author who had written a book suggesting that the decisions of the courts in death penalty cases were influenced by political considerations.
 Justice of Appeal Andrew Phang Boon Leong, for the Court of Appeal, identified the fundamental purpose of the law relating to scandalising the judiciary as "to ensure that public confidence in the administration of justice is not undermined".
 The Court of Appeal found that the book contained "a series of fabrications, distortions and false imputations in relation to the courts of Singapore".
 While recognising that the appellant was free to engage in the debate for or against capital punishment, he was not free, said the court, to "scandalise the very core of the mission and function of the judiciary".
-32